Tool Launcher

 Connection Details

-Click the link icon next to the database name in the sidebar header to view:
+Click the link icon next to the database name in the sidebar to view:

-• Endpoint — the Upstash REST URL for this database
+• REST Endpoint - the HTTPS URL for the Upstash REST API

-• REST Token — the authentication token for direct REST API access
+• REST Token - authentication token for REST API access

 Limits